Livermore Falls holds hearing on town meeting warrant

 It does not include the town’s share of Regional School Unit 73 or Androscoggin County budgets.

-The spending plan will to to voters June 11.
+The spending plan will go to voters June 11.
 Polls will be open from 8 a.m. to 8 p.m. at the Town Office.

 Voters will also have a contested race for selectman.
 Jeffrey Roy and Jeffrey Bryant are seeking a three-year term.
 The position was held by the late George Cummings who died unexpectedly in November.